paulplant/xdrip4ios_docs/docs/configure/calibrate.md

 Slope: 1.0
 Intercept: 0.0

 = No calibration.
-Raw value is shown as-is in the app: if sensor gives 5.0 mmol reading, the app shows 5.0 mmol reading.
+Raw value is shown as-is in the app: if sensor gives 5.0 mmol/l reading, the app shows 5.0 mmol/l reading.

 EXAMPLE #2:
 Slope: 1.0
 Intercept: 0.3

 = Typical example of single-point calibration, where the calibration applies a small, fixed correction over the whole BG range.
 Remember that intercept can also be negative.
-In practice 0,3 mmol is added (deducted, if negative intercept) to any sensor raw value: if sensor gives a raw value of 5.0 mmol, the app shows 5.3 mmol, if the sensor gives a raw value of 9.3 mmol, the app shows 9.6 mmol.
+In practice 0,3 mmol/l is added (deducted, if negative intercept) to any sensor raw value: if sensor gives a raw value of 5.0 mmol/l, the app shows 5.3 mmol/l, if the sensor gives a raw value of 9.3 mmol/l, the app shows 9.6 mmol/l.

 EXAMPLE #3:
 Slope: 1.2
 Intercept: 0.0

 = Example of a calibration, where only the slope of the calibration is adjusted.
-In practice this type of a calibration means that throughout the BG range, a multiplier of 1.2 is applied to the raw value: if sensor gives a raw value of 5.0 mmol, the app shows 6.0 mmol (5.0 x 1.2), if the sensor gives a raw value of 9.3 mmol, the app shows 11.2 mmol (9.3 x 1.2).
+In practice this type of a calibration means that throughout the BG range, a multiplier of 1.2 is applied to the raw value: if sensor gives a raw value of 5.0 mmol/l, the app shows 6.0 mmol/l (5.0 x 1.2), if the sensor gives a raw value of 9.3 mmol/l, the app shows 11.2 mmol/l (9.3 x 1.2).

 EXAMPLE #4:
 Slope: 1.2
 Intercept: 0.3

 = Typical example of multi-point calibration after the 2nd (or further) calibration value has been applied.
-This applies both add/deduct as per the intercept and also a multiplier as per the slope: if sensor gives a raw value of 5.0 mmol, the app shows 6.3 mmol (5.0 x 1.2 + 0.3), if the sensor gives a raw value of 9.3 mmol, the app shows 11.5 mmol (9.3 x 1.2 + 0.3).
+This applies both add/deduct as per the intercept and also a multiplier as per the slope: if sensor gives a raw value of 5.0 mmol/l, the app shows 6.3 mmol/l (5.0 x 1.2 + 0.3), if the sensor gives a raw value of 9.3 mmol/l, the app shows 11.5 mmol/l (9.3 x 1.2 + 0.3).

 ___

 ## Calibration Best Practices

-* While a finger prick gives you an accurate BG reading straight from your blood at that time, a sensor attached to your skin measures and estimates BG readings from interstitial fluid in your skin.
+* Calibrate only when your BG is steady.
+While a finger prick gives you an accurate BG reading straight from your blood at that time, a sensor attached to your skin measures and estimates BG readings from interstitial fluid under your skin.
 When your actual BG fluctuates, these changes appear in interstitial fluid only after a delay.
 This delay can be anything between 5-20 mins.
 This means that your BG must have been steady when you take a finger prick and must continue remaining steady in the app after you have applied a calibration.
 Calibration makes the BG reading typically to jump up or down, but the line should remain horizontal after this.
    * You need to understand that the finger prick reading you see in BG reader, is shown in Xdrip4iOS only after the above mentioned delay.
 If you calibrate when your BG is steady, you know that you are giving the app a chance to calculate the best possible calibration correction.
 If you calibrate, when BG is not steady, you are shooting a moving target.
    * Being steady does not mean only that your actual BG is steady but that also the reading in the app is steady.
 Probably everyone who wears a sensor and has gone to swimming, in sauna, out in the cold, layed on a sofa pressure on sensor etc. etc. have seen that the sensor reading might suddenly rise or fall.
 If you calibrate when this happens, you can be certain that the applied calibration is bad and you get very inaccurate BG readings from the app.
    * Over time, you might learn to make calibrations also when your BG is not 100 % steady, e.g. *slowly* coming down.
 This is however not recommended for newbies due to a high probability of making an error.
 * Calibrate only when you are in range.
 There are two reasons to this:
-   * 1) you should not be too interested if you are 14 or 16 mmol or if you are 2.9 or 3.1 mmol.
+   * First reason you should not be too interested if you are 14 or 16 mmol/l or if you are 2.9 or 3.1 mmol/l.
 Either or, you know that you have a hyper or a hypo and you need to take actions.
 At this time the BG reading in the app and its accuracy does not matter *that* much.
 Hence, if you can get the in-range accuracy to be good,
-   * 2)Sensors themselves are the most accurate in range area and inaccuracies increase when outside.
+   * Second sensors themselves are the most accurate in range area and inaccuracies increase when outside.
 As we know, we want as accurate readings as possible, when calibrating, so you don't want to apply calibrations on top of inaccurate sensor readings.
-   * Of course, if the app says 3.0 mmol but your actual BG (as per a finger prick) says 4.0 (and your BG is steady!), you can calibrate.
+   * Of course, if the app says 3.0 mmol/l but your actual BG (as per a finger prick) says 4.0 (*and* your BG is steady!), you can calibrate.
 No T1D wants to hear low alarms blazing, when they are not actually hypo'ing.
-* When taking a finger prick:
+* Ensure you minimize the margin of error, when taking a finger prick:
-   * Use as accurate BG reader as possible
+   * Use as accurate BG reader as possible.
+If you know that your sensor is inaccurate, consider updating it to a good one.
+   * Use strips that have not expired.
+While it's *possible* to use expired strips and get accurate readings with them as well, do you want to take the chance?
-   * Wash your hands before you take the reading
+   * Wash your hands before you take the reading.
+You might have some residues in your fingers, which impact the measurement - wash them off first.
-   * Don't squeeze your fingertip to get a blood drop out
+   * Don't squeeze your fingertip to get a blood drop out.
-* You might screw an earlier nice calibration with just only one bad new calibration value
-* When it comes to calibration, less is often more.
+* You might screw an earlier nice calibration with just only one bad new calibration value.
+So don't calibrate for the sake of the calibration itself.
+When it comes to calibration, less is often more.
 You are not supposed to calibrate each and every day.
-If you feel like it and your BG is steady, you can do it, but it's completely fine
+If you feel like it and your BG is steady, you can do it, but it's completely fine to calibrate even just 3-4 times during the lifespan of a sensor.
+Make rather one good and accurate calibration than five sketchy ones.
+* If you calibrate during the 1st day of a sensor, that same calibration is most likely not accurate on the 10th day.
+It's good practice to calibrate again, when you see from the app that your BG is steady.
 * It's more critical to be accurate in the lower-end of the scale than on the high side.
 So prioritize the accuracy of the low-end calibrations.
 A good practice is to change from old sensor to a new one, when your BG is at the low-end and steady.
 That way you can apply right away a good low-end calibration and be certain that at least the low alarms go off at the right time.
-* If you calibrate during the 1st day of a sensor, that same calibration is most likely not accurate on the 10th day.
-It's good practice to calibrate again, when you see from the app that your BG is steady.

 ___